My Hair Routine – My Recommended Hair Products for Dry & Coloured Hair

 get them in little triangle sachets, like these.
 I’ve since discovered that you can now get them in good sized pots.
 I got my pot from Boots for £3.33.
 They also do the shampoo and conditioner there, too.

 You don’t need very much of this, I use what I think would be an equivalent of a tablespoon and work it up from my ends to my roots.
 I use my detangle brush to make sure I haven’t missed any stray hairs.
 I only leave the mask on for 5 minutes and then rinse it off thoroughly.

-I use three products before I even look at my hair dryer, I usually does this in the same order as I am about to tell you it.
+I use three products before I even look at my hair dryer, I usually do this in the same order as I am about to write.
 You could try one if you want and see how you get on with it.